dortania/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 ![](../images/ventura.png)

-With OpenCore Legacy Patcher 0.5.0, support for macOS Ventura has been implemented for Metal capable Macs.
+With OpenCore Legacy Patcher 0.5.0, support for macOS Ventura has been implemented for most Metal supported Macs.
+This page informs users of the current status and will be updated as new patch sets are developed and added to our patcher.

 ## Newly dropped hardware

-Ventura's release yet again dropped a huge amount of Intel hardware, requiring support for the following models to be added into OpenCore Legacy Patcher:
+Ventura's release has dropped a huge amount of Intel hardware, requiring support for the following models to be added into OpenCore Legacy Patcher:

 * iMac16,1 (21.5-inch, Late 2015)
 * iMac16,2 (21.5-inch 4K, Late 2015)